ImitationGameLabs/gaia/docs/GOVERNANCE.md

+> _This document describes the governance framework provided by the Gaia platform to all hosted projects.
+For the project's high-level philosophy, please see our **[Project Vision](./VISION.md)**._

-# Progressive Decentralization Strategy for Gaia
+# A Framework for Progressive Decentralization

 ## The Governance Cold Start Problem